 The EIP proposes that every implementation have an associated structure to hold the implementation variables, and a pointer to an arbitrary storage location where the structure will be stored.

-EIP-2535 Diamond Standard does show, explain and encourage using diamond storage.
+EIP-2535 Diamonds does show, explain and encourage using diamond storage.
 But it does not require it.

 Diamonds and facets are free to use or mix any contract storage strategy such as inherited storage etc.